Dealing With Commitment Issues

 Commitment issues can leave your relationship in a state of gridlock, with no easy route forward.
 How can you know what’s causing this hesitation?
 If your partner won’t commit, when should you be patient and work through it, and when should you move on?

 But help is here.
 I’ve put together this episode of the podcast for you to answer these questions and many more.
 As a couples therapist and a relationship coach, I know that commitment issues come up for so many couples, and that they can be more complex than they seem at first blush.
 The good news is, working through commitment issues together gives you an opportunity to build a better relationship, that you can both feel good about committing to.
+So before you give your noncommittal partner an ultimatum, read this article (and listen to the podcast, while you’re here!).

-Dealing with Commitment Issues: Episode Highlights
+Dealing with Commitment Issues

 Our culture doesn’t always value commitment.
 But, love it or hate it, commitment is the key to long-term healthy relationships.
 If you and your partner aren’t on the same page about commitment in your relationship, you need to find the root of the “commitment issues” you’re experiencing.